computational-metabolomics/mogi-docs/index.rst

 What the MOGI framework can do
 '''''''''''''''''''''''''
 * Organise metabolomics studies following ISA standards
-* Interface with Galaxy
+* Interface with Galaxy (initiate workflows, manage history, inport/export data)
-* Search metabolomics spectra across multiple projects
+* Search metabolomics spectra across multiple projects (spectral matching, mass search)
-* Summarise compound annotations across multiple projects
+* Summarise compound annotations across multiple projects (e.g. from different annotation approaches like MetFrag, CSI:FingerID, spectral matching)

-Deep Metabolome Annotation project
+Deep Metabolome Annotation project (DMAdb)
 '''''''''''''''''''''''''
-The primary use of the MOGI suite of application is to manage the data generated for Deep Metabolome Annotation (DMA) projects (large scale untargeted metabolite characterisations).
-As such the main focus of the management is to record what compound annotations have been observed rather than manage statistically signficant features across multiple studies.
+The original use of the MOGI suite of applications is to manage the data generated for Deep Metabolome Annotation (DMA) projects (large scale untargeted metabolite characterisations).
+The Django project used for the Deep Metabolome Annotation project is called DMAdb and is currently hosted the University of Birmingham and can only be accessed locally.

+The code for the DMAdb Django project can be accessed `here <https://github.com/computational-metabolomics/django-mogisite-dmadb>`_.

+As the MOGI tools were originally designed for DMA projects there is a focus of the management of annotations.
+However, the MOGI suite can still be used for organising any metabolomic study where annotations and peaks want to be tracked and managed across multiple studies.